mikeyrichardson/mikeyrichardson.github.io/about.md

 Now I'm spending most of my time learning as much as I can about data science and looking forward to the next phase of my career.

-When I'm not studying, I'm walking around in the mountains, swimming, singing, or playing piano.
+When I'm not studying, I'm walking around in the mountains, synchronized swimming, singing, or playing piano.
 And eating ice cream.